ADACS-Australia/KLuken_HPC_training_2022B/_episodes/02_WhatIsHPC.md

 Full screen, high intensity gaming can really give your computer a work out, pushing the compute, RAM, and maybe disk use to the maximum, but you personally cannot (and should not) sustain this activity 24/7.
 You might allow your computer to sleep or turn of when not in use to save some power.
 Suffice to say, that your computer has a lot of capacity to do work, but mostly it just renders web pages.
-An HPC, with it's goal of "always available, always working" cannot operate in this way.
+This idle nature does not align with HPC's goal of "always available, always working" so they are not operated this way.
-Any time that an HPC resource is not being used is time / energy / money that is being wasted, and all HPC facilities will work to reduce this waste by maximizing use.
+Any time an HPC resource is not being used is time / energy / money that is being wasted, and all HPC facilities will work to reduce this waste by maximizing use.

 A shared use system is implemented such that many people can use the HPC resources at the same time.
-Not only can multiple people log into the system, but they each must stake a claim of the work that they will do and the resources that are required.
+Not only can multiple people log into the system, but they each must plan the work that they will do and the resources that are required.
+One does this by submitting a computing job to a scheduler which will run your job once resources are available.
-A scheduling system then figures out the best way to complete all the work, whilst having the smallest amount of wasted resources.
+The scheduling system figures out the most efficient way to complete all the work by minimising the amount of resources (CPUs, RAM, GPUs, etc) that are unused.

-There is often a balance that has to be made between how much resources are made available (how much hardware to buy and run) and the amount of work that people need to get done.
+HPC centres try to strike a balance between how much resources are made available (how much hardware to buy and run) and the amount of work that people need to get done.
-If you have too much work to do, the users will have to wait a long time before they get results, and if not enough work is available, then there will be wasted time/money in the form of unused effort.
+If you have too much work to do, the users will have to wait a long time before they get results, and if not enough work is available, then there will be wasted time/money in the form of unused computing resources.

 ### What HPC resources are available to me?
 As an astronomy researcher in Australia there are a number of systems that you can have access to as noted in the table below.